Walifmamu/Modern-Ecommerce-Platforms/README.md

 # Introduction
  This project is about developing an e-commerce website for , a t-shirt shop.
 The website will be built using the WordPress content management system and will include the WooCommerce plugin to facilitate a seamless e-commerce experience.
 This platform will allow customers to browse, choose and order online comfortable

+## The main plugins that I use
+- WooCommerce
+- PDF Invoices & Packing Slips for WooCommerce
+- PeproDev WooCommerce Receipt Uploader

+## Theames
+- YITH Wonder

 # Software and Tools Used
 - Laragon: Laragon is utilized as our local development environment, providing a convenient platform for building and testing the t-shirt shop E-Commerce Website before deployment.